justinmeiners/efficient-programming-with-components/14_binary_search.md

     }

-[^changing-standard]: Alex: Changing something in this standard is impossible,
+[^changing-standard-difficult]: Alex: Changing something in this standard is impossible,
     because they just don't listen to arguments.
     Whatever arguments you give them, they just say, "It's the standard".

 ### Partition point

 When we partition we will have true guys followed by false:

     T T T F F F
           ^

 There is only one special thing, the partition point.
 If we understand the partition point everything else will be very simple and there is no ambiguity.
 `find_if` actually finds the partition point.
 But, it does too many predicate applications.
 We could do better if our range is at least forward iterable.